Gold Plated Jewellery: What is it & how long does it last?

 What do the different gold carats mean?

-9 Carat Gold has the lowest percentage of carat.
+9 carat gold jewellery has the lowest percentage of carat.
 It’s a light yellow in colour and is preferred over most other metals in the creation of jewellery due to its strength and durability.

 How do I take care of gold-plated jewellery?